Want to contribute? Great! First, read this page.

 Dependencies can be added by using

-All Go code should conform to the Go style guidelines.
-C++ code should conform to the Google C++ Style Guide and the guidelines described for tests.
+All code should comply with the style guide.
 Note that code may be automatically formatted per the guidelines when merged.

 As a secure runtime, we need to maintain the safety of all of code included in gVisor.
 The following rules help mitigate issues.